juseg/bowdoin/articles/temperature/response-referee2.rst

         theoretical Nye depths calculated at your borehole sites could easily bound if your explanations of mechanical damage are plausible.*

+   Thank you very much for your supportive and constructive review!
+It is a bit difficult for us to understand your first point on the sensitivity of strain heating to ice thickness and density.
+The density is perhaps one of our most well-known parametres.
+While the borehole is filled with refrozen ice, processes of diffusion and strain heating occur at a larger scale involving mostly glacier ice.
+In principle ice thickness should not affect the calculation of strain heating, which is based on measured strain rates.
+In any case these numbers are to be taken as a first-order estimate.
+More detailed calculations would need to to account for the temporal and vertical variations of strain rates, and temporal variations in ice thickness.
+This later point was clarified in the text.

+   Line-specific were all implemented except for line 303.
+To clarify:

    - Line 69: We do not know of a comprehensive study on crevasse density in Greenland.
 The statement based on field experience and was reworked.
    - Line 192: The borehole sites were inspected yearly.
 No sensor reached the surface during the experiment.
 We added a mention of the potential effect